-1-lane output data clocking mode is the default output data clocking mode at power-up.
-1-lane output data clocking mode is enabled by writing 0x0 to the LANE_MD bit of the modes register (see the Modes Register section).
-The active lane for ADC Channel 0 is SDO0.
-The active lane for ADC Channel 1 is SDO4.
-Example timing diagrams for 1-lane output data clocking mode using SPI clocking mode, echo clock mode, and host clock mode are shown in the Data Clocking Requirements and Timing section.
+1-lane is the default output data clocking mode at power-up.
+The 1-lane output data clocking mode is enabled by writing 0x0 to the LANE_MD bit of the modes register (see the Modes Register section).
+The active lane is SDO0.
+Example timing diagrams for 1-lane mode using SPI clocking mode, echo clock mode, and host clock mode are in the Data Clocking Requirements and Timing section.